Stellantis CFO: Chip shortage impact remains 'controlled' - WTMJ

 Overall, shipments were up 11% to 1,567,000, due to higher demand and product mix.
 Production losses due to the semiconductor chip shortage darkened the improvements over the first quarter of 2020, when production was suspended temporarily due to the pandemic.

-Stellantis’s revenues in its two main markets, North America and Europe, were balanced, with North American contributing 15.9 million euros and Europe just over 16 million euros.
+Stellantis’s revenues in its two main markets, North America and Europe, were balanced, with North American contributing 15.9 billion euros and Europe just over 16 billion euros.
 Both were improvements over 2020.
-South America revenues also were up, hitting 2.1 million euros.
+South America revenues also were up, hitting 2.1 billion euros.

 Palmer reported that progress on synergies in the merger “is very encouraging.”
 Executives have pledged 5 billion euros in cost savings each year.